trisfaizal/Marketing-Site/_drafts/5-common-jekyll-traps.md

     work_path:

 ---
-I recently reached out to a number of people that I consider to be Jekyll influencers.
-These guys aren&#39;t the core contributing team, but rather users like you and me passionate enough and vocal enough to contribute code snippets,&nbsp;write about their experience of using Jekyll or open source themes to the community.
+I recently reached out to a number of people that I consider to be Jekyll influencers and asked them to share their opinions and experiences of Jekyll.
+[Last week](XXX Insert Link) I shared their top 5 most common reasons for loving Jekyll.

-I asked these influencers to share some of their opinions and experiences of what they love about Jekyll, what makes them facepalm, and where they would like to see Jekyll and it&#39;s community headed.

-The response I had was awesome and I&#39;ve decided to share my findings in a 3 part blog series.
+The natural curious follow up question to 'what works?' is 'what doesn't?'.
+However, in the interest of encouraging new Jekyll users, rather than simply asking "what don't you like?", I asked my Jekyll influencers to specifically share the teething problems of their initial experiences.
+If they can overcome their's so might you Jekyll padawan.

+So without further ado*...
+*and remembering that some of these users began years ago and the Jekyll dev's have been doing a great job of fixing some of these issues or [have plans to](https://github.com/jekyll/jekyll/issues/3324).

-My second question was "what was the first roadblock/hurdle/facepalm moment you had to overcome to begin using Jekyll?"
+My second big survey question was "What was the first roadblock/hurdle/facepalm moment you had to overcome to begin using Jekyll?"

 #### The TL;DR:

-Top 5 most common Jekyll hurdles (to push on through!):
+Top 5 most common Jekyll hurdles starting out:

 1. Initial setup is a pain (getting dev environment just right)
 2. Understanding site structure
-3. Windows support is not there
+3. Windows support
 4. Compile speed
-5. GUI lacking (CLI scares some users)
+5. GUI lacking (comman line interface scares some users)

 #### In their own words:

 {% include /quote.html quote=page.quotes.harry%}